thjread/Dilithium/README.md

 # Dilithium

-A Star-Trek inspired Android Wear watchface (designed for Moto 360 and similar watches).
+A Star Trek inspired Android Wear watchface (designed for Moto 360 and similar watches).